 Total: 145 calories

 In case you haven’t noticed, many of these cocktails contain only one shot of alcohol.
-If you want a mixed drink that packs a punch, try our Cranberry Gin martini.
-It’s not a restaurant menu standard, but any well stocked bar will have the ingredients to make it.
+If you want a mixed drink that packs a punch, try a traditional gin martini shown above or try our Cranberry Gin martini.
+While you’re at it, grab some good martini glasses like these.
+Any bar can make a martini and although the cranberry version isn’t a restaurant menu standard, any well stocked bar will have the ingredients to make it.
 Your bartender will probably have fun trying something new.
 Other than taste, the best part is your friends will just think you are a sophisticated drinker with discerning taste, and never know you’re on a diet.

 Total: 205 calories